The ‘Welte Licht-Ton-Orgel’ or ‘Phototone Organ’. Edwin Welte, Germany, 1936

 The "Welte Licht-Ton Orgel" (Light-Tone organ) (1936)

-The Welte Light-Tone was one of the last instruments designed by Edwin Welte (1876-1958) of the famous Welte-Mignon mechanical instrument manufacturers.
-Welte had become fascinated with the possibility of using optical disks since 1925 and produced a number of prototypes using clay optical disks before completing the glass-disk based production version of the Lichttonorgel.
-The sounds of the Lichttonorgel consisted of photographically drawn ‘recordings’ of different models of famous organs of the day but in theory could play back any recording of any instrument.
+The Welte Licht-Ton-Orgel (Welte Light-Tone organ) was one of the last instruments designed by Edwin Welte (1876-1958), the famous founder of the Welte-Mignon mechanical instrument manufacturer.
+Welte had become fascinated with the possibility of using optical disks since 1925 and produced a number of prototypes using clay optical disks before completing the glass-disk-based production version of the Licht-Ton-Orgel.
+The sounds of the Licht-Ton-Orgel consisted of photographically drawn ‘recordings’ of different models of famous organs of the day, but in theory could play back any recording of any instrument.

 The organ premiered on November 6th 1936 at the Berlin philharmonic played by the virtuoso German organist Kurt Grosse and received enthusiastic review from the National Socialist newspaper the Völkische Beobachter (9.
 November 1936) “ A unique miracle, perfection in the entire realm of concert instruments” and speculated that it would be a perfect instrument for National Socialist rallies – on the strength of this endorsment, The German Telefunken comany negotiated a production deal.
 Any potential the instrument had was destroyed by the Nazi’s discovery of Welte’s marriage to a German Jew and Telefunken’s immediate withdrawal of their contract.
-After the war Welte continued to try and make a commercial success of the instrument but eventually foundered due to the complexity of the photo-electric system and from increasing competition from cheaper and more efficient instruments such as the Hammond Organ.
+After the war, Welte continued to try to make the instrument a commercial success, but eventually foundered due to the complexity of the photoelectric system and increasing competition from cheaper, more efficient instruments such as the Hammond Organ.
 Welte.
-Only three production models of the Lichtonorgel were completed.
+Only three production models of the Licht-Ton-Orgel were completed.

 A detail of one of the the Light Tone Organ's glass disks.

-The instruments sound generation unit consisted of 12 glass disks which were printed with 18 different looped waveforms in concentric rings.
-The glass ‘tone wheel’ disks were rotated over a series of photoelectric cells, filtering a light beam that controlled the sound timbre and pitch.
-The resulting combinations of tones gave 3 different timbres for all the octave registers of each note on the keyboard.
-The German arm of the Welte-Mignon company in Frieburg was completely destroyed in 1944 by allied bombing and all of the companies closely kept secret designs were lost forever.
+The instrument’s sound-generating unit consisted of 12 glass disks, each printed with 18 different looped waveforms arranged in concentric rings.
+These glass “tone wheel” disks rotated over a series of photoelectric cells, which filtered a light beam to control the sound’s timbre and pitch.
+The resulting combinations of tones yielded three different timbres across all octave registers for each note on the keyboard.
+Unfortunately, the German branch of the Welte-Mignon company in Freiburg was completely destroyed by Allied bombing in 1944, resulting in the permanent loss of all the company’s closely guarded secret designs.1 Donhauser, Peter (2007) Elektrische Klangmaschine.
+Die PIonierzeit in Deutschland und Österreich, Böhlau Verlag, 169–184.

 Light beam disk of the Licht-ton Orgel